marcoparello/CTF-Writeups/DownUnderCTF-2024/osint/Theyre-Making-Decoys.md

 ![](../images/theyre-making-decoys-part-5.png)

-The coordinates were in the URL:
+With the URL containing the coordinates:

 ![](../images/theyre-making-decoys-part-6.png)